ImmerseGen: Agent-Guided Immersive World Generation with Alpha-Textured Proxies: Experiments

 We compare the complexity of scene representation and runtime performance on VR devices (Snapdragon XR2 Gen 2 platform).
 We calculate the average primitive counts and FPS of all scenes for each method.
-As shown in Tab.~\ref{tab:quan}, methods using 3D Gaussians as representation (DreamScene360 and WonderWorld) generally achieve only 8-14 FPS even with foveated rendering, and scenes generated by LayerPano3D fail to launch on VR devices.

-For Infinigen, since it generates a detailed world with intricate procedural geometry and materials from generators, it remains computationally expensive for real-time rendering.
+As shown in Tab.~\ref{tab:quan}, methods using 3D Gaussians as representation (DreamScene360\cite{dreamscene360} and WonderWorld\cite{wonderworld}) either generally achieve only 8-14 FPS even with foveated rendering, or fail to launch on VR devices\cite{layerpano3d}.
+For Infinigen\cite{infinigen}, since it generates a detailed world with intricate procedural geometry and materials from generators, it remains computationally expensive for real-time rendering.
 In contrast, our method maintains a compact representation while preserving scene quality, achieving an average FPS of \textbf{79+} on VR devices.